 Harvardwood is delighted to present, in a joint event with The Lambs, the New York premiere of this new film by Peter Coonradt AB '68.

-Harvard's George Martin Lane Professor of the Classics Richard F. Thomas will introduce the film.
-Professor Thomas, the co-producer with Peter Coonradt of UNDERGROUND 68, is a distinguished authority not only on the classics of ancient Rome, but also on the work of Bob Dylan.
-Professor Thomas will discuss how Dylan was deeply influenced by the classic Roman poets, and how the counterculture of the 60s was profoundly shaped by Bob Dylan—a grand arc from the poets of ancient Rome to the anti-Vietnam War protests of the 60s.
+The co-producer, with Peter Coonradt, of UNDERGROUND 68, Harvard's George Martin Lane Professor of the Classics Richard F. Thomas, will introduce the film.
+Professor Thomas is a distinguished authority not only on the classics of ancient Rome, but also on the work of Bob Dylan.

 Also present will be one of the people profiled in the film, Stephen Michaels AB '68.
 In 1968, Michaels was the lead singer of a rock band.
 Today, he is a distinguished acting teacher in New York.